antaresproject/docs/docs/services/events.md

     });
 ```

-Adding an action to the action list assigned to a widget: `widgets:render.widget-actions.{widget}`.
+Adding an action to the action list ascribed to a widget: `widgets:render.widget-actions.{widget}`.
 An example:

 ```php
 Event::listen('widgets:render.widget-actions.userswidget', function() {